vlabella/PowerGLE/README.md

 The options that control the creation of the GLE figure are:

-* DPI: controls the resolution or dots per inch of the bitmap image
+* DPI: controls the resolution or dots per inch of the bitmap image.
-* Cairo: GLE will use the [cairo](https://www.cairographics.org/) engine when rendering the figure
+* Cairo: GLE will use the [cairo](https://www.cairographics.org/) engine when rendering the figure.
-* Output format: PNG, JPEG, and TIFF are supported (only bitmaps)
+* Output format: PNG, JPEG, and TIFF are supported (only bitmaps).
 * Transparent: will make the background transparent.
-For PNG format only
+For PNG format only.
-* Figure name: controls the filename and temporary folder name for this image see below.
+* Figure name: controls the filename and temporary folder name for this image (see below).

 ### Temporary files

-By default PowerGLE writes all the GLE code to a temporary subfolder within the folder that contains the current presentation.
+PowerGLE writes all the GLE code to a temporary subfolder within the folder that contains the current presentation.
 The code for each GLE figure is contained within its own subfolder named "figure_#" along with any secondary and output files.
 By default these folder are

     .\PowerGLE\<presentation file name>\figure_1
     .\PowerGLE\<presentation file name>\figure_2